-- Patients are hospitalized in the nuclear medicine ward for approximately three to five days.
+- Patients are hospitalized in the nuclear medicine ward for three nights.
 Clients cannot visit patients during therapy, nor can patients be removed from the ward until officially released.
 Clients cannot terminate therapy or arrange for early release once therapy has begun.
 We’re sorry, but these rules are dictated by Federal guidelines on radiation safety.

 - After admission for I-131 therapy, information on a patient's daily status will be given by Radiocat personnel.

 - Review of all pertinent case records and radiographs.

 - Radioisotope (I-131) and appropriate radiation monitoring.

 - Daily care and feeding (and as much love as we can safely give).